mattlianje/layoutz/README.md

 justifyAll("All lines\neven the last", 15)
 ```
 ```
-This text will be justified to fit exactly
+This    text    will   be
+justified to fit exactly

-All lines even
+All       lines
 even  the  last
 ```